Assault and Battery in New Jersey Bars, Nightclubs, or Lounges

 We handle bar fight lawsuits in New Jersey on a contingency fee basis.

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey premises liability lawyers are experienced, dedicated, and committed to helping those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey personal injury attorneys are experienced, dedicated, and committed to helping those going through very difficult times.
 Contact us today at 201-488-1161 for a free legal consultation with our New Jersey personal injury attorneys.
 If we decide to pursue your case, we will commit ourselves to getting you justice through maximum financial compensation.